EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Step 4: Generate and Evaluate Options

 Analysis should lead to a set of decision options, each backed by data.
-This step transforms analytical findings into actionable alternatives that decision-makers can evaluate against their strategic objectives, risk tolerance, and resource constraints.
+This step transforms findings into actionable alternatives that decision-makers can evaluate against their strategic objectives, risk tolerance, and resource constraints.

 Step 5: Make and Communicate the Decision

-The decision itself should be documented with the supporting data, the options considered, the rationale for the chosen option, and the expected outcomes.
-Power BI's paginated reports feature is excellent for creating formal decision documents that combine visualizations with narrative explanations.
+Power BI's paginated reports feature is well suited for creating formal decision documents that combine visualizations with narrative explanations.

 Step 6: Monitor Outcomes and Iterate

-The decision-making process does not end with the decision.
-Monitoring outcomes against expectations is essential for organizational learning and continuous improvement.
-Power BI dashboards should track the KPIs that the decision was intended to impact, with automated alerts when outcomes deviate significantly from projections.
+Power BI dashboards should track the KPIs that the decision was intended to impact.
+Automated alerts fire when outcomes deviate significantly from projections.

 How EPC Group Can Help